Coinsquare

 Coinsquare is a Canadian cryptocurrency exchange company regulated by the Investment Industry Regulatory Organization of Canada.

+In July 2023 Coinsquare closed a merger agreement with fellow Canadian crypto companies CoinSmart and WonderFi in a three way deal.

+Funding

+In 2018, Coinsquare raised $30 million in funding led by Canaccord Genuity Corporation.

+Data breach

 In November 2022, it was reported that Coinsquare had suffered a data breach.
 According to MSN, Coinsquare have stated that although user logins may have been compromised, no malicious activity has been detected.